There are two ways to deal with carbon emissions. To reduce emissions and capture and store them.

 Below are some of the discussions from the Newsroom article that Eloise Gibson wrote:

-• Although unpopular in some communities, Radiata can rapidly sequester carbon in the air and grows like ‘weeds.’
+- Although unpopular in some communities, Radiata can rapidly sequester carbon in the air and grow like ‘weeds.’

-• This pine species is a native of Monterey, California and was brought to New Zealand.
-These pines are thriving, a phenomenon is known as the ‘exotic species effect’, Euan Mason, a professor at the University of Canterbury’s School of Forestry, says.
+- This pine species is a native of Monterey, California, and was brought to New Zealand.
+These pines are thriving, a phenomenon known as the ‘exotic species effect’, says Euan Mason, a professor at the University of Canterbury’s School of Forestry.
 It happens when an exotic species is brought into a new habitat minus the endemic pests from the soils it used to live in, Mason adds.

-• Pinus Radiata, a much-loved tree by commercial foresters, has become New Zealand’s wood crop after most ancient Kauri forests were destroyed by logging in the 1880s.
+- Pinus Radiata, a much-loved tree by commercial foresters, has become New Zealand’s wood crop after logging destroyed most ancient Kauri forests in the 1880s.
 Mason says it was pillaging.

-• He adds that if New Zealand wants to be greenhouse gas neutral by 2050, one thing that would hold the country back is if it continues to plant native species.
+- He adds that if New Zealand wants to be greenhouse gas neutral by 2050, one thing holding the country back is if it continues to plant native species.

-Farmers can forgo harvesting timber in favour of harvesting carbon and enjoying the benefits of trees, says Tim Payn, a Research Leader on forest systems at Scion.
-He says that farmers can get more than just carbon and timber from the forest but also cleaner water, better stream biodiversity, and a potential wildlife corridor (Gibson, 2019).
+Tim Payn, a Scion research leader on forest systems, says farmers can forgo timber harvesting in favour of harvesting carbon and enjoying the benefits of trees.
+He says farmers can get more than just carbon and timber from the forest; they can also get cleaner water, better stream biodiversity, and a potential wildlife corridor (Gibson, 2019).

 To know more about the benefits of planting Pinus Radiata and its ability to sequester carbon, click on the button below: